 The link between war and welfare in Israel is reflected not only in the number of diverse programmes adopted in order to provide financial compensation for war victims and participants in military service, but also in the extent of the resources devoted to them.
-Together, all six war-related compensatory cash benefit programmes have accounted for a significant although varying proportion of total spending on transfer payments in the Israeli welfare state.
-Figure 2 offers quantitative evidence of this role over a period of nearly four decades.
-While at the beginning of the period these benefits together comprised nearly one-quarter of all spending on cash benefits, between the mid-1970s and the mid-1990s this proportion fell dramatically.
-Yet even following this decline benefits linked to war and military service continued to account for about one-tenth of all social security spending in Israel.
-To put this figure in perspective, in 2007--the latest year for which we have full data---it was equivalent to the amount spent on universal child benefits (in a country with an exceptionally high fertility rate), and twice the government's expenditure on Income Support (social assistance).
+Together, all six war-related compensatory cash benefit programmes have accounted for a significant (although varying) proportion of total spending on transfer payments in the Israeli welfare state.
+Figure 14.2 offers quantitative evidence of this role over a period of nearly four decades.
+While at the beginning of the period these benefits together comprised nearly one quarter of all spending on cash benefits, between the mid-1970s and the mid-1990s this proportion fell dramatically.

-Figure 2: Main war-related cash benefits as a proportion of total transfer payments

-Sources: National Insurance Institute, Statistical Quarterly, various years; Ministry of Defence, Annual Report of the Rehabilitation Division, various years.
+Figure 14.2.
+Main war-related cash benefits as a proportion of total transfer payments Sources: National Insurance Institute, Statistical Quarterly, various years; Ministry of Defence, Annual Report of the Rehabilitation Division, various years.